taskiq-python/taskiq/docs/guide/architecture-overview.md

 It's simple to get it to work.

 You have to provide a path to your broker.
-As an example, if you want to start listening to new tasks with a broker that is stored in a variable `my broker` in the module `my_project.broker` run this in your terminal:
+As an example, if you want to start listening to new tasks with a broker that is stored in a variable `mybroker` in the module `my_project.broker` run this in your terminal:

 ```
 taskiq worker my_project.broker:mybroker